srudic/ToDoList/README.md

 # ToDo List

-This web-site is created as a part of a seminar on _Business Informatics_ course.
+This web-site is created as a part of a seminar in _Business Informatics_ course.

 ---